HomeCalculatorsConstructionSealant Calculator

 A Sealant Calculator figures out exactly how many tubes of caulk or sealant you need to fill a joint, based on its length, width, and depth.
 Instead of guessing at the hardware store or buying extra "just in case," the calculator uses the volume of a standard tube and the cross-sectional size of your joint to return a precise tube count.

-This matters because sealant is sold in fixed-volume cartridges — typically 10.1 fl oz — and coverage varies enormously depending on how wide and deep the joint is.
+This matters because sealant is sold in fixed-volume cartridges, typically 10.1 fl oz, and coverage varies enormously depending on how wide and deep the joint is.
 A thin 1/8 in bead stretches much farther per tube than a 1/2 in gap packed with backer rod.
-Whether you're caulking window trim, sealing an expansion joint before pouring concrete (see the Sonotube Calculator for footing volumes), or finishing a decking project, getting the tube count right the first time avoids a mid-job trip back to the store.
+Caulking window trim, sealing an expansion joint before pouring concrete (see the Sonotube Calculator for footing volumes), finishing a decking project, getting the tube count right the first time avoids a mid-job trip back to the store.

 How to use this Sealant calculator